What Happened to Ginger Smith: Artistry

 next year working with Academy / Tony noms.

-and found a deep connection within my body.
+and found a life saving connection within my body.

 . . .